-Priority Tracking Code Project Information Agency Response 09 214202309C Request: Rehabilitate or renovate existing fire houses or EMS stations Explanation: Fund station house renovations and upgrades at Engine 255/Ladder 157; Engine 281/Ladder 147 and Engine 250 firehouses.
+Priority Tracking Code Project Information Adopted Budget Response 09 214202309C Request: Rehabilitate or renovate existing fire houses or EMS stations Explanation: Fund station house renovations and upgrades at Engine 255/Ladder 157; Engine 281/Ladder 147 and Engine 250 firehouses.
 Including the addition of a station house generator at one of these fire stations.
 There are no firehouses in CD 14 with a generator.
-Responsible Agency: Fire Department This request includes more than one proposal.
+Responsible Agency: Fire Department OMB supports the agency's position as follows: This request includes more than one proposal.
 Funding for part is recommended.
 10 214202310C Request: Improve accessibility of transit infrastructure, by providing elevators, escalators, etc. Explanation: The 18th Avenue Stop on the Culver Line is on the same block as the United Cerebral Palsey complex.
 This stop was recently upgraded.
 It's unfortunate that accessibility was not one of the improvements.
 Responsible Agency: Transit Authority Location Site Name: 18th Ave Culver Line Station For information regarding the status of this Request, contact the Transit Authority directly at telephone number 646-252-2660.
 11 214202311C Request: Renovate or upgrade existing precinct houses Explanation: While NYPD continues the search for an appropriate location for a new precinct house, the current precinct house floods and leaks and does not have adequate lockers, storage, parking, nor it is handicap accessible.
 Work orders should be addressed quickly.
 The vacant lot on the block should be explored as a potential parking facility for the 70th Precinct.
 Responsible Agency: Police Department Further study by the agency of this request is needed.
+Therefore, OMB does not take any position.